 - 30 pump stations to pump water from lower pressure zones to the higher pressure zones

 - 20 pressure reducing stations and flow control facilities to convey water from high to low zones

 The District owns capacity rights in several adjoining water agencies’ reservoirs and pipelines, such as El Toro Water District R‐6 ii reservoir, the Santa Margarita Water District Upper Chiquita Reservoir, the Joint Transmission Main (a joint powers agreement between the District and other water agencies), Eastern Transmission Main jointly owned by the District and the City of San Juan Capistrano, the South County Pipeline, which conveys water from the Allen McColloch Pipeline to several south county water agencies, and the Irvine Ranch Water District Interconnection jointly owned with Irvine Ranch Water District.

-The District participates in the South Orange County Wastewater Authority (“SOCWA”), a joint powers agency comprised of ten governmental agencies, which owns and operates three regional treatment plants and two ocean outfalls.
-The District also utilizes a fourth wastewater treatment plant, Plant 3A, with the Santa Margarita Water District providing contract operations services for the treatment plant.
-MNWD’s wastewater operations include:
+The District participates in the South Orange County Wastewater Authority (SOCWA), a joint powers agency comprised of ten governmental agencies, which owns and operates three regional treatment plants and two ocean outfalls.
+The District also shares treatment capacity with Santa Margarita Water District at a fourth wastewater treatment plant, Plant 3A, which Moulton Niguel owns, operates and maintains.

 Sewer System Management Plan